sarven/unit-testing-tips/README.md

 #### Dummy

-A dummy is a just simple implementation which does nothing.
+A dummy is a just simple implementation that does nothing.

 ```php
 final class Mailer implements MailerInterface